DISNEYLAND

 General Information

 If you or someone in your party requires special assistance, your first stop on entering the parks should be Guest Relations.
-In Disneyland Park, that is City Hall, and in Disney's California Adventure it is Guest Relations, located to the left just inside the turnstiles.
+In Disneyland Park, that is City Hall, and in Disney California Adventure it is the Chamber of Commerce, located to the left just inside the turnstiles.
 They will do their best to assist you with any special needs, including braille guides, assistive listening devices, restaurant information (related to special diets) and Guest Assistance Cards (described below).

 Guest Assistance Cards

 Guest Assistance Cards are available to those who have limitations that are not apparent, such as autism, ADHD, sun or heat sensitivity, or heart conditions.
-It is recommended that you bring a doctor's note with you which states the condition and describes the special accommodations requested, such as a quiet place to wait, or somewhere that is out of the sun.
+Please be prepared to describe the type of special accommodations requested, such as a quiet place to wait, or someplace that is out of the sun.
 The Cast Member will give you a Guest Assistance Card that has been stamped with the appropriate symbol(s) to indicate to Cast Members at the attractions what accommodations should be made.
 This card is good at both parks for the duration of your visit.

 Guests in wheelchairs or ECVs are not required to obtain a Guest Assistance Card, unless they have some other restriction for which the use of the regular handicapped waiting areas is not sufficient.